A new family of algebras whose representation schemes are smooth: The main result

 \section{The main result}

-We proof our main result using Harrison cohomology.
-Given a commutative ring $R$ and an $R-$module $N$, we denote by $\har^*(R,N)$ the Harrison cohomology group i.e. the group $\mathcal{E}^*(R,N)$ introduced in \cite{Ha}.
+We prove our main result using Harrison cohomology.
+Given a commutative ring $R$ and an $R$-module $N$, we denote by $\har^*(R,N)$ the Harrison cohomology group i.e. the group $\mathcal{E}^*(R,N)$ introduced in \cite{Ha}.
 Harrison cohomology can be seen as a commutative version of Hochschild cohomology.
-We here just recall some basic facts.
-For further details the reader is referred to \cite[section 9.3]{We}, where the second commutative Hochschild cohomology group is denoted by $\mathrm{H}^2_s(R,N)$ (the subscript "s" stands for "symmetric").
+For further details the reader is referred to \cite[section 9.3]{We}, where $\har^2(R,N)$ is denoted by $\mathrm{H}^2_s(R,N)$.

-Consider an arbitrary $B\in\alg_k$ and a $B-$bimodule $M$.
-Then $\hoch^2(B,M)$ is the quotient of the group of $2-$cocycles by the group of $2-$coboundaries.
-Denote by $[\omega]$ the class for a $2-$cocycle $\omega$.
-A Hochschild extension of $B$ by $M$ is a $k-$algebra $E$ together with an algebra map $p:E\rightarrow B$ such that $\ker (p)$ is an ideal of square-zero and an $R-$bimodule isomorphism of $M$ with $\ker (p)$.
-The latter condition makes sense as, by the square-zero assumption, $\ker (p)$ becomes a $B-$bimodule where, for every $b\in B$ and $x\in\ker (p)$, the left action is defined by $b\cdot x:=ex$, where $e$ is any element in $p^{-1}(b)$, and similarly on the right.
-Note also that, since $k$ is a field (not just a commutative ring as in \cite[Chapter 9]{We}) then the exact sequence